Madison-Davis/Courses-CS2620-DistributedSystems-Final/README.md

 -------------------------------------------
 ## Robustness: Testing

-Our unit tests test for functionalities including the following:
+Our tests test for functionalities including the following:
 1.